Table of Contents

 Dimensions: 14.1 x 10 x 0.8 inches | Weight: 7.5 pounds

 MSI has some really great gaming laptops, but they’re usually expensive and out of reach for many students.
 However, the GF63 aims to give you a lot of bang for your buck, coming with a great spec sheet and a well-made chassis.
-This is currently the best budget gaming laptop which makes it perfect for college students on a budget.
+This gaming laptop makes it perfect for college students on a budget.

 Inside is Intel’s quad-core Core i5-9300H CPU which runs at a base frequency of 2.4GHz, but can turbo boost up to 4.1GHz when needed.
 Even though the laptop is fairly slim, it does keep it pretty cool.
 It also keeps Nvidia’s GTX 1050Ti graphics card cool, which is responsible for the gaming performance.
 You’ll be able to enjoy games on the 1080p IPS-level display with thin bezels, which has great color reproduction.

 The laptop is rounded out by 8GB of RAM (1x8GB), which you can upgrade since there are two sockets, and the maximum is 64GB.
-Add to this a 512GB NVMe SSD, and you’ve got yourself one of the best gaming laptops for college students.
+Add to this a 512GB NVMe SSD, and you’ve got yourself a great college laptop.

 - Quad-core Intel CPU